 Junior Varsity: 10th grade and younger

 In the National History Bee’s high school-level divisions, students are NOT normally permitted to “play up” (i.e. students in 10th grade and younger playing in the Varsity division).
 This is never permitted at Nationals, and only permitted through petitioning NHBB, which will not normally be granted except in highly unusual circumstances (for example, at an event where only 1 or 2 JV students take part).

-In all History Bee events, in the Junior Varsity and Varsity divisions, there are three preliminary rounds of 30 questions each.
+In the Junior Varsity and Varsity divisions of all History Bee events, there are three preliminary rounds of 35 questions each.
 In each round, you’ll be in a room with 4-9 students.
 Usually, it’s 6 or 7.
 The number of students who make the finals depends on the number of students competing, and various other factors.
 The two divisions are almost always kept entirely separate – there is no crossover, including in the final rounds.
 Each round takes about 20-30 minutes to complete.